RS-PYTHON/rs-infra-core/docs/installation.md

 <br> <br>
 ![](media/banner_logo.jpg)
 <!---
-Centering the banner logo image is not rendered with mkdocs in rs-documentation repository -->
+Centering the banner logo image is not rendered by the mkdocs inside the rs-documentation repository -->
 <!---
 <p align="center">